 Another possibility is to talk with the technician about investing in a solar-powered AC unit—now available from Intelligent Design in Tucson!
 A solar-powered AC is exactly what it sounds like.
 It transforms free sunlight into the energy needed to power your air conditioner and keep your family comfortable.
 The SunTrac hybrid climate system works with any type of AC system, including mini splits, central, and multi-split systems!
 Although the upfront investment will be higher, you’ll reap the rewards with lower utility bills for years to come.

 A third way to manage your long-term air conditioning costs is to talk to the technician about service agreements.
 A service agreement allows you to save money on the cost of maintenance and repairs.
 Even brand new systems need to be maintained regularly or they suffer from reduced efficiency.
 This, of course, leads to higher utility bills.
 So if you’re looking for ways to lower the total cost of air conditioning in Southern Arizona, signing up for a service agreement and scheduling regular maintenance visits is definitely a smart strategy.

 Although it isn’t possible to give a quote for a new air conditioner cost over the phone, you can get a free, custom-designed quote for your new system when you meet with a certified technician from Intelligent Design.
 Our technicians will measure your living space, discuss your options and preferences, and develop an accurate estimate free of charge.
+Would you like to learn more?
 Get in touch with our office in Tucson today at (520) 462-1187.
-We’re the number one rated AC company in Southern Arizona, and we look forward to serving your family!
+We’re the No. 1 rated AC company in Southern Arizona, and we look forward to serving your family!